Surgical Gown vs Isolation Gown? What are the differences?

 The Level of Protection Standards

-The standard ANSI/AAMI PB70:2012 created a classification system (Levels 1-4) for all apparel used in a healthcare setting.
-This includes isolation gowns, surgical gowns, and more.
-The FDA requires that all relevant medical textile manufacturers must meet these standards.
+The standard ANSI/AAMI PB70:2012 created a classification system (Levels 1 through 4) for all apparel used within a healthcare environment.
+This covers surgical gowns, isolation gowns, and many other items.
+These standards are required by the FDA for all medical textile manufacturers.

 Protective apparel must conform to a set of standards and undergo a specific set of tests to determine “the liquid barrier performance and classification of protective apparel and drapes intended for use in health care facilities.”